jjvanzon/Circular-Language-Spec-Plans/done/2010-05-1---events-spec/2010-05-4-events-spec-evaluation.md

 What might happen now is that I might make a new parent project description, basically replanning all my software development activities for the time to come.

-These activities might include updating document templates, studying and doing *Encircle Language Spec* projects.
+These activities might include updating document templates, studying and doing *Circular Language Spec* projects.

 ### Eventual Time Cost